Symbolic powers via extension: Resurgence of sum of ideals

 Let $\mathfrak{p} \subset A$ be a prime ideal, we need to prove that $\pp R$ is also prime.
 Since $\phi$ is injective then $\mathfrak{p}R = \mathfrak{p} \otimes_\kk B$.
 Observe that $ R / \mathfrak{p}R = \left(A / \mathfrak{p}\right) \otimes_\kk B$ because $R$ is an {integral domain}.

 Now $\left(A / \mathfrak{p}\right) \otimes_k B$ is an integral domain by \cite[Lemma 1.54]{algvar}.
 It is a well-known fact that an ideal is prime if only if the quotient ring is an integral domain, so $\mathfrak{p}R$ is prime, and thus, $\phi$ has {prime extension} property.
-The last equality follows from \Cref{thm: resurgence via prime extension}. \end{proof}
+The last equality follows from Corollary \ref{corollary: resurgence via prime extension}. \end{proof}

-\begin{remark} To see why we need the conditions on $A$ and $B$, we will need some examples and theorems.
-Now \cite[Theorem 11]{vmos} implies that, if $A$ (as a field extension over $\kk$) is not finitely generated as a $\kk$-algebra, then $A \otimes_\kk A$ is not a Noetherian ring.
-For an example, $\mathbb{R} \otimes_{\mathbb{Q}} \mathbb{R}$ is not a Notherian ring.
-Therefore, the condition being finitely generated is necessary.
-We also need $A$ and $B$ to be integral domains as $\kk$-algebras where $\kk$ is algebraically closed because of \cite[Lemma 1.54]{algvar}, this will make $A \otimes_\kk B$ to be an integral domain.
-It's a famous example that $\mathbb{C} \otimes_{\mathbb{R}} \mathbb{C}$ is not an integral domain.
-Also note by \cite[Theorem 6(e)]{Regulartensor} $A\otimes B$ is regular. \end{remark}

 The next lemma also extends \cite[Lemma 2.4]{fiberprojective}.
 The proof of \cite[Lemma 2.4]{fiberprojective} depends on divisibility in the polynomial ring.
 While working with general domains, we treated them as vector spaces and used properties of basis.
+Let us recall the following definition from \cite{guardo2013asymptotic}. \begin{definition} Let $I$ be an ideal in a regular ring.
+Then $\lim_{t\to \infty} \sup \rho(I,t) $ is defined as follows: \end{definition}

 \begin{lemma} Let $A$ and $B$ be finitely generated $\kk$-algebras, and let $I \subset A$ and $J \subset B$ be nonzero proper homogeneous ideals.
 If $I + J$ be the sum of ideal extensions of $I$ and $J$ in $R = A \otimes_\kk B$ then